clugg/sm-json/README.md

 json_cleanup_and_delete(obj);
 ```

+**Note:** By default, JSON is unordered.
+This means that your encoded output may not necessarily display keys in the same order that they were inserted.
+If you would prefer your keys be 'ordered', you may use `obj.EnableOrderedKeys()` after creating an object but before setting any data.

 #### Options
 Options which modify how the encoder works can be passed as the third parameter (or fourth in `json_encode`).
 * `JSON_ENCODE_PRETTY`: enables pretty printing.
 You can customise pretty printing by overriding (i.e. strcopy) the `JSON_PP_*` strings which are declared in [`addons/sourcemod/scripting/include/json/definitions.inc`](addons/sourcemod/scripting/include/json/definitions.inc#L62-L71).
 Please do note that these are `char[32]`s. **Example:**